Symfony

 Event Subscriber Implementation

-1. Create an event subscriber to validate requests:
+1. Create an event subscriber to evaluate requests:

 1